daya6489/SmartEDA/README.md

 ![SmartEDA](https://github.com/daya6489/SmartEDA/blob/master/man/figures/SmartEDA_comp.PNG)

 # Journal of Open Source Software Article
-An article describing SmartEDA pacakge for exploratory data analysis approach has been published in [arxiv](https://arxiv.org/pdf/1903.04754.pdf) and currently it is under review at The Journal of Open Source Software.
+An article describing SmartEDA pacakge for exploratory data analysis approach has been published in [arxiv](https://arxiv.org/pdf/1903.04754.pdf) and Journal of Open Source Software [JOSS](https://joss.theoj.org/papers/10.21105/joss.01509).
 Please cite the paper if you use SmartEDA in your work!

 # Installation